Lending Circles for Citizenship

 By staying true to the roots of informal lending traditions found across the globe, this tried-and-true way of providing loans feels very comfortable and familiar, especially to foreign-born Americans.

-• Participants work with local immigration organizations to complete citizenship classes
+• Collaboration with local immigration organizations to complete citizenship classes

-• Participants improve credit scores in a short amount of time, an essential bridge to mainstream financial services
+• Improved credit scores in a short amount of time, an essential bridge to mainstream financial services